cpvrlab/SLProject_doc/onPaint.md

 ============

 The most outer onPaint routine gets called in the main event loop whenever the slUpadateAndRepaint returns true.
-Repaints occure therefore as fast as possible and only when needed.
+Repaints occurs therefore as fast as possible and only when needed.
 If nothing happens (no animation or camera move) no repaint is requested and energy can be saved.
 There is no timer involved.